 Whatever the exact figure, the 20th century proved to be the bloodiest in history, in spite of the efforts of the League of Nations and, later, of the United Nations.
 And the 21st century isn’t looking good either, as wars continue to smolder in places such as Syria, Afghanistan and Iraq.

-Only through the Prince of Peace
+World peace will come only through the Prince of Peace

 Simply stated, on its own humanity lacks the divinely revealed knowledge of how to bring peace.
 It is ultimately going to require the return to earth of Jesus Christ, and the setting up of the Kingdom of God, to bring true, just, lasting peace.